Alex38Lyon/Synthese-PSM_LARRA/Scripts/README.en.md

 Script to automate the creation of folders and files for a .th file

+Usage: python pyCreate_th2.py

+How to use:
 	- Define the different variables in the config.ini file
 	- Create the necessary folders based on the 'template' folder
 	- Generate the required files: th, th2, -tot.th
 	- Create scraps with topo stations

-Usage: python pyCreate_th2.py

 pyThStat